letter-aa/Repository-LearningCurve.cs/README.md

 # Repository-LearningCurve.cs
-This is my sample code that explains everything about c#
+This is my sample code that explains everything about C#.
+EDIT: Also, it's my test sample code for my test game.